 The Social Security Administration has a specific set of criteria it uses to determine whether a person is eligible for SSD benefits.
 To be considered "disabled," your medical condition must:

 If you meet these guidelines, you may qualify for SSD benefits.
 When the Social Security Administration evaluates your application, they will review your medical records and look for information about the severity of your brain injury.
-Specifically, they'll want proof that your brain injury prevents you from holding any type of job – not just the job you held before.
+Specifically, they'll want proof that your brain injury prevents you from holding any type of full-time job – not just the job you held before.

 To increase your chances of being approved, you should be under the care of a specialist and see him or her regularly.
-You will need to "prove" that you were and are being treated for a severe brain injury.
+You will need to "prove" that you were, and are, being treated for a severe brain injury.

 The Social Security Administration will also review your financial situation and whether you paid into the Social Security system within the past five years.
 If you haven't worked enough – or recently enough – to qualify for SSD benefits, you may qualify for Supplemental Security Income (SSI).